ziracook/PokeAPIDisplayer/README.md

 ### Repository
 Sits between UI and Data Layer
-Allows data to be loosely couped from the ViewModel

-Used VM Factory and DI to access data in the UI
+Allows data to be loosely couped from the ViewModel Used VM Factory and DI to access data in the UI

+### View Model
+Holds UI state for Views
+Calls to the PokemonRepository to fetch Pokemon

 ## How to build/ run